 As such, the worse you feel about your pain and symptoms, the more pain you experience (this is research-proven through mountains of literature – for more on the other causes of pain, you can check out this video here).
 Because of this, it’s SUPER important to reduce the emphasis on something being structurally ‘wrong’ or ‘impinged’ with your shoulder that needs to be “fixed” rather than rehabilitated in order to achieve the outcome you want.

 We know you’re probably a little confused at this point.
 Someone’s told you your shoulder pain is a result of impingement, and we’re conveying the research that says that’s not really a thing.

-We look to educate you on all the things you want to know, before getting you started on a supervised exercise programme that is research proven to improve your condition.
+We look to educate you on all the things you want to know, before getting you started on a supervised exercise program that is research-proven to improve your condition.

 Exercises (Physio) vs Surgery

-Firstly, the research shows people who undergo surgery for this so called ‘impingement’ do not get better results in terms of pain or function than those who do exercise therapy;
+Firstly, a large scale study that looked at conservative treatment vs surgery for shoulder impingement showed that \people who undergo surgery for this so-called ‘impingement’ do not get better results in terms of pain or function than those who do exercise therapy;

 What can Physiotherapy do for shoulder impingement?

 Physiotherapy (specifically supervised exercise) is REALLY useful for reducing pain and improving function.